General Santos International Airport: History

 Philippine Airlines commenced regular thrice weekly direct flights to and from Manila using a bigger and wider Airbus A300B4 aircraft.
 Later, this became five times weekly in November 1996.
 And four months after its launch, a daily service was in effect in December 1997 while maintaining its existing regular frequencies to and from Iloilo and Cebu cities using smaller Fokker 50 aircraft.
-The airline's initiative to commence a direct flight to and from the capital has helped pave the way to continually increase not only the air passenger traffic that are coming in and out of city's very own airport but as well as air cargo traffic which is indicative of the city's vibrant tuna export industry and fast growing economy in general.
+The airline's initiative to commence a direct flight to and from the capital has helped pave the way to continually increase not only the air passenger traffic coming in and out of city's own airport, but also air cargo traffic, which is indicative of the city's vibrant tuna export industry and fast growing economy in general.
 However, PAL's financial difficulties in the late 90s forced the halting of its Iloilo and Cebu routes out of General Santos International Airport in 1998, leaving PAL with only its single daily frequency to and from Manila to operate in the airport.
 In 1997, Air Philippines (now PAL Express) commenced its daily Manila–General Santos–Manila flight using Boeing 737-200 and McDonnell Douglas MD-88 aircraft.

 The first international chartered flight to land in General Santos International Airport was of former President Fidel V. Ramos' homecoming from one of his state visits abroad in the mid-1990s.
-Aboard PAL's Airbus A340 aircraft, the president and his party landed in General Santos International Airport directly from Bangkok.
+Aboard PAL's Airbus A340 aircraft, the president and his party landed in General Santos International Airport directly from Bangkok, Thailand.
 In November 2003, international flights to and from Manado, Indonesia were also briefly operational on a regular weekly frequency to this city by an Indonesian carrier Merpati Nusantara Airlines using Fokker 70 aircraft.
 PAL has also disclosed plans of commencing international flights to and from General Santos in the late 1990s.

 Cebu Pacific, the Philippines' largest low-cost carrier, commenced daily flights to and from Manila on October 2, 2006.
 Initially served by Airbus A319 aircraft, it has since been upgraded to the A320, A321, and A330 aircraft.

 With the 48-hour shutdown of Francisco Bangoy International Airport in Davao City on June 2–3, 2013 due to an accident involving a Cebu Pacific aircraft from Manila, General Santos International Airport handled most of the diverted flights from Davao for the stranded passengers going to and coming from Manila, Cebu, Zamboanga and Kalibo cities.

 Bigger aircraft such as the Boeing 777 come to the airport due to tuna cargo and increase of passengers.

 Plans to rehabilitate and expand the airport were laid in 2015.
 The passenger terminal building prior to the facelift has not undergone any repairs.
 Upgrading works began in 2017 and were slated to be completed by 2019.
 After a few delays, the new airport facilities were inaugurated on September 23, 2021.

+The airport plans to open international routes to Australia and the United Kingdom.